--rSID

-Used to specify the SCCS IDentification (SID) string of a delta for which the delta commentary is to be changed.

--mmrlist

-If the SCCS file has the \mathbf{v} flag set [see admin(1)] then a list of MR numbers to be added and/or deleted in the delta commentary of the SID specified by the $-\mathbf{r}$ keyletter may be supplied.
+- -rSID Used to specify the SCCS IDentification (SID) string of a delta for which the delta commentary is to be changed. - -mmrlist If the SCCS file has the v flag set [see admin(1)] then a list of MR numbers to be added and/or deleted in the delta commentary of the SID specified by the -r keyletter may be supplied.
 A null MR list has no effect.

 MR entries are added to the list of MRs in the same manner as that of delta(1).
-In order to delete an MR, precede the MR number with the character ! (see EXAM-PLES).
+In order to delete an MR, precede the MR number with the character ! (see EXAMPLES).
 If the MR to be deleted is currently in the list of MRs, it is removed and changed into a "comment" line.
 A list of all deleted MRs is placed in the comment section of the delta commentary and preceded by a comment line stating that they were deleted.

 If -m is not used and the standard input is a terminal, the prompt MRs? is issued on the standard output before the standard input is read; if the standard input is not a terminal, no prompt is issued.
 The MRs? prompt always precedes the comments? prompt (see -y keyletter).
 MRs in a list are separated by blanks and/or tab characters.
 An unescaped new-line character terminates the MR list.

-Note that if the \mathbf{v} flag has a value [see admin(1)], it is taken to be the name of a program (or shell procedure) which validates the correctness of the MR numbers.
+Note that if the v flag has a value [see admin(1)], it is taken to be the name of a program (or shell procedure) which validates the correctness of the MR numbers.
 If a non-zero exit status is returned from the MR number validation program, cdc terminates and the delta commentary remains unchanged.

--y[comment]

-Arbitrary text used to replace the comment(s) already existing for the delta specified by the -r keyletter.
+-y[comment] Arbitrary text used to replace the comment(s) already existing for the delta specified by the -r keyletter.
 The previous comments are kept and preceded by a comment line stating that they were changed.
 A null comment has no effect.

 If -y is not specified and the standard input is a terminal, the prompt comments? is issued on the standard output before the standard input is read; if the standard input is not a terminal, no prompt is issued.
-An unescaped newline character terminates the comment text.
+An unescaped new-line character terminates the comment text.

-Simply stated, the rules are:

-- (1) If you made the delta, you can change its delta commentary. - or - (2) If you own the file and directory, you can modify the delta commentary.
+Simply stated, the keyletter arguments are either (1) if you made the delta, you can change its delta commentary; or (2) if you own the file and directory, you can modify the delta commentary.

-'''

-cdc -r1.6 -m"bl78-12345 !bl77-54321 bl79-00001" -ytrouble s.file

-'''

-adds bl78-12345 and bl79-00001 to the MR list, removes bl77-54321 from the MR list, and adds the comment trouble to delta 1.6 of s.file.
+cdc -r1.6 -m "bl78-12345 !bl77-54321 bl79-00001 " -ytrouble s.file adds bl78-12345 and bl79-00001 to the MR list, removes bl77-54321 from the MR list, and adds the comment trouble to delta 1.6 of s.file.

-'''

-cdc -r1.6 s.file

-MRs? !bl77-54321 bl78-12345 bl79-00001

-comments? trouble

-'''

-does the same thing.
+cdc -r1.6 s.file MRs? !b177-54321 b178-12345 b179-00001 comments? trouble does the same thing.

-If SCCS file names are supplied to the cdc command via the standard input (- on the command line), then the -m and -y keyletters must also be used.
+If SCCS file names are supplied to the cdc command via the standard input (- on the command line), then the $-\mathbf{m}$ and $-\mathbf{y}$ keyletters must also be used.

-'''

-x-file [see delta(1)]

-z-file [see delta(1)]
+x-file [see delta(1)] z-file [see delta(1)]

-'''

-'''

-admin(1), delta(1), get(1), prs(1), sccsfile(4). help(1) in the User's/System Administrator's Reference Manual.
+admin(1), delta(1), get(1), prs(1), sccsfile(4). help(1) in the User's Reference Manual.

-'''